RetroStack/2332_2364-ROM_Adapter/README.md

 #### DIP Switches

-**NOTE**: For TRS-80 Model 1: Use low-profile dip switches to make sure the adapter fits in the case.
+**NOTE**: For the TRS-80 Model 1, use low-profile DIP switches to ensure the adapter fits inside the case.
-7) Add a DIP switch on the extension board.
+7) Add a DIP switch to the extension board.
 The DIP switch should cover all holes from front to back.

 ![Assembled](/Images/Image2.png)

 #### DIP Switches on extension board

-7) Clip off extension board on perforated line.
+7) Clip off the extension board along the perforated line.
-8) Solder up to 6 wires (e.g. ribbon cable) to the bottom of the PCB.
+8) Solder up to 6 wires (e.g., ribbon cable) to the bottom of the PCB.
 Use up to 3 wires for each address line, which is the row close to the center of the board.
-To identify which address line is which, see the label just below the ROM on the top of the adapter PCB.
-Solder at least one wire to any of the holes closer to the edge of the board.
-These are ground pins and therefore any could be used.
+To identify the address lines, refer to the label just below the ROM on the top of the adapter PCB.
+Solder at least one wire to any of the holes closer to the edge of the board—these are ground pins, so any of them can be used.
-9) Solder all wires to the extension board.
-Use the central two rows of holes.
-Solder it on from the bottom as DIP switches will be added to the top.
+9) Solder all wires to the extension board using the central two rows of holes.
+Solder from the bottom, as the DIP switches will be added to the top.
 Solder the address lines closest to the perforated line where the extension board was attached to the adapter PCB.
-Solder the ground wires to the other holes of the second row further away from the perforated edge.
+Solder the ground wires to the other holes in the second row, further from the perforated edge.
-10) Add a DIP switch on the extension board.
+10) Add a DIP switch to the extension board.
 The DIP switch should cover all holes from front to back.
-You may need to trim the soldered pins of the cable to solder the DIP switches as close to flush as possible.
+You may need to trim the soldered pins of the cable to allow the DIP switches to sit as close to flush as possible.

 ![Assembled](/Images/Image3.png)

 #### Jumper caps on extension board

-7) Clip off extension board on perforated line.
+7) Clip off the extension board along the perforated line.
-8) Solder up to 6 wires (e.g. ribbon cable) to the bottom of the PCB.
+8) Solder up to 6 wires (e.g., ribbon cable) to the bottom of the PCB.
 Use up to 3 wires for each address line, which is the row close to the center of the board.
-To identify which address line is which, see the label just below the ROM on the top of the adapter PCB.
-Solder at least one wire to any of the holes closer to the edge of the board.
-These are ground pins and therefore any could be used.
+To identify which address line is which, refer to the label just below the ROM on the top of the adapter PCB.
+Solder at least one wire to any of the holes closer to the edge of the board—these are ground pins, so any of them can be used.
-9) Add a 2 row pin straight header (2.54mm pitch) to the center two pins of the extension board.
-You need to leave one row on each side (on edge and on the side next to the ROM).
+9) Add a 2-row pin straight header (2.54mm pitch) to the center two pins of the extension board.
+Leave one row on each side—one on the edge and one next to the ROM.
 10) Solder all wires to the extension board.
-Use the row closer to the perforated edge to solder the address lines.
-Solder the single ground wire to the other hole at the bottom edge furthest away from the perforated edge.
-You can solder it from the top or bottom.
+Solder the address lines to the row closer to the perforated edge, and solder the single ground wire to the hole at the bottom edge furthest from the perforated edge.
+You can solder this from either the top or bottom.
 11) Add jumpers.

 #### Connect two or more adapters together

 ![Assembled](/Images/Image1.png)

-Sometimes it is useful to be able to bank-switch multiple ROMs all at once.
+Sometimes it is useful to be able to bank-switch multiple ROMs simultaneously.

-7) Clip off extension boards on nearly all boards at the perforated line - except one which will be used for selection.
+7) Clip off the extension boards on nearly all the boards at the perforated line—except one, which will be used for selection.
-8) Solder up to 6 wires (e.g. ribbon cable) to the bottom of one PCB.
+8) Solder up to 6 wires (e.g., ribbon cable) to the bottom of one PCB.
 Use up to 3 wires for each address line, which is the row close to the center of the board.
-To identify which address line is which, see the label just below the ROM on the top of the adapter PCB.
-Solder at least one wire to any of the holes closer to the edge of the board.
-These are ground pins and therefore any could be used.
+To identify which address line is which, refer to the label just below the ROM on the top of the adapter PCB.
+Solder at least one wire to any of the holes closer to the edge of the board—these are ground pins, so any of them can be used.
-9) Repeat the same for the other board with the other end of the wires.
-Make sure that the wires from one pad goes to the same pad on the other adapter.
+9) Repeat the same process for the other board using the other end of the wires.
+Ensure that the wires from each pad on one adapter connect to the corresponding pad on the other adapter.

 ![Assembled](/Images/Image5.png)

 ### Configuration

-Depending on what ROM and even specific version you want to emulate, you will need to configure the adapter differently.
-Following a list of confiurations:
+Depending on which ROM and even the specific version you want to emulate, you will need to configure the adapter accordingly.
+Below is a list of configurations:

 ![Assembled](/Images/Image6.png)

 #### 2364 (with pin 20 as "active low")

 This is the default configuration.
-There is nothing you need to do at all.
+No additional steps are required.

 #### 2364 (with pin 20 as "active high")
 - Install U3 (74LS04)